claresudbery/clare-wiki-ably/pages/coding/tools/intellij-idea.md

 location: pages/coding/tools/leaf
 permalink: /pages/coding/tools/IntelliJ-IDEA
 ---

 ## General

+- Note that it's not obvious from their site, but the Community edition of IDEA is FREE - so you can get IDEA without having to pay.
   - See also [debugging a java app using intellij idea and gradle](/pages/coding/tools/Gradle#debugging-a-java-app-using-intellij-idea-and-gradle)
   - To have a repl available: